 - Rectilinear Wide-Angle

-Rectilinear wide-angle lenses (or ultrawide-angle lenses)
+Underwater Rectilinear wide-angle lenses (or ultrawide-angle lenses)

 Wide-angle lenses are a top choice for many underwater photographers trying to capture a whole scene or big subjects.
 Portraits of divers, fish, or macro marine life are best shot with other lenses.
 Wide-angle lenses work best with full-frame camera bodies, but some work on smaller crop sensors as well.

 The drawback of using a wide-angle lens with a crop sensor is that the field of view is reduced.
 The crop sensor forces the wide-angle focal length to appear as though it has zoomed to approximately 1.6 times.
-Using a wide or ultrawide-angle lens on a full-frame camera body will give you vast, rectilinear images (no curvature) that can capture a whole scene underwater without having the effect that comes with a fisheye lens.
+Using a wide or ultrawide-angle lens on a full-frame camera body will give you vast, rectilinear underwater pictures (no curvature) that can capture a whole scene without having the effect that comes with a fisheye lens.
 They are most often used behind a dome port on the housing.
-A dome port allows images to appear straight and without significant additional magnification.
+A dome port allows underwater pictures to appear straight and without significant additional magnification.
 Larger dome ports will also allow you to capture the under/over shots at the surface – a favorite of many.

 These are the lenses used for capturing tiny critters up close or for slightly bigger subjects that are too skittish to get close to.
 Macro lenses give us the ability to capture microscopic animals and make them appear larger than life.
 They are used behind a flat port, which further magnifies the field of view by approximately 25%.
 Flat ports allow the photographer to fill the entire frame with their subject.

-For most macro photography, subjects are situated on the sea bed or in a coral reef.
+For most underwater macro photography, subjects are situated on the sea bed or in a coral reef.
 In shallow waters, you might find that the natural ambient light is sufficient for shooting your subject.
 In most cases, however, you’ll need to use artificial light to capture an attractive image.
 While reducing the amount of water between the lens and the subject allows for less light to be lost, it still may help to use strobes.
 For macro photography, you’ll want to get as close to the subject as possible so that you can fill the frame, making this the perfect example of why it is so important to have your buoyancy skills mastered.
 Managing your buoyancy while slowly approaching a subject over a reef can be challenging, especially when the currents are strong.

-Fisheye lenses are a type of ultrawide-angle lens that allows a photographer to get very close to their subject to achieve sharp, dramatic-looking photos or enable the capture of an entire scene such as a shipwreck.
+Fisheye lenses are a type of ultrawide-angle lens that allows a photographer to get very close to their subject to achieve sharp, dramatic-looking underwater photos or enable the capture of an entire scene such as a shipwreck.
 Minimizing the space between the lens and the subject underwater reduces backscatter and light loss, which allows for optimal sharpness of an image.
 Further, a fisheye lens enables you to get closer to something massive like a shipwreck while still fitting its entirety in the frame.
 Since they are usually smaller than their interchangeable lens counterparts, they’re a great companion for frequent travelers.

 So, where’s the downside in using a fisheye lens?
 Distortion.
 When using a fisheye lens, it’s essential to keep your subject as close to the center of the frame as possible.
 A subject captured near the edges of the frame will appear unnatural, as curvature distorts natural lines.
 Fisheye lenses are ideal for natural scenes rather than man-made, straight-lined objects.